You overhauled your diet and now…you don’t have the energy to workout, or even do yoga.

 What you should NOT do is push yourself past your fatigue during the adjustment phase.
 Nor should you sit around being lethargic, waiting for the steady energy that keto promises to kick in.

-If you’ve got fitness goals, your lethargy shouldn’t keep you from them, but it should inform some adjustments.
+If you’re more of a beginner and you’ve got fitness goals, your lethargy shouldn’t keep you from them, but it should inform some adjustments.

 Enter the yoga sequence that will challenge your muscular strength and tone while chilling you out AND improve flexibility.